Decorative with Kit's Celtic Raven logo. Raven in flight silhouetted over a celtic knotwork roundel.

 Image just of the bare feet and legs of a child walking and covered with mud.The effects that childhood experiences have on us growing up and often throughout our adult lives cannot be understated.

 I’m not sure if I found youthwork or it found me, but I’ve been actively involved in youthwork since my teens, both paid and voluntary work.
-I always found working with children and young people very rewarding and nowadays I actively support any interest in STEM.
-But above all, for me, youthwork is about creating spaces where children can be themselves—where they are allowed and encouraged to explore, learn, and grow.
+I always found working with children and young people very rewarding and nowadays I actively support any interest in STEM (science, technology, engineering and maths).
+My focus has also shifted, realising the value of playwork and creating spaces where children can be themselves—where they are allowed and encouraged to explore, learn, and grow.

 Girl and boy exploring, walking across some stones over a pond.

-It’s not just theory, it’s something I’ve been experimenting with in my own garden.
-Effectively what can be done on a small budget and in a small 8x33m space.
-Seeing what works and does not work, the successes and failures.
-It’s as much understanding your garden space, as what can be created.
+So I am exploring what can be done on a small budget and an 8 x 33 metre space.
+Seeing what works and does not work, the successes, failures and discovering it’s as much about understanding the space you have, as what can be created.

 Previous clients